LORETTO CONTRERAS PORTIA

 Graduated in Marine Biology, Andres Bello University

-PhD student in Biotechnology, Andrés Bello University
+PhD candidate in Biotechnology, Andrés Bello University

 I am mainly interested in the line of applied research, focused on the production of bioactive molecules from cultivated algal biomass.
 This line of research enables the production of goods with commercial significance and for different applications (pharmacological, nutritional, cosmetic, etc.), which offer innovative solutions to current and future problems.